 Trey Grainger manages the Search Technology Development group at CareerBuilder.com.
 His search experience includes handling multi-lingual content across dozens of markets/languages, machine learning, genetic algorithm and user group based relevancy tuning, geo-spatial search and validation, and work on customized payload scoring models, data mining, clustering, and recommendations.
 Trey is the Founder of Celiaccess.com, a gluten-free search engine, and is a frequent speaker at Lucene and Solr-related conferences.

-Timothy Potter is an architect on the Big Data team at Dachis Group, where he focuses on large-scale machine learning, text mining, and social network analysis.
-Tim has worked extensively with Lucene and Solr technologies and has been a speaker at Lucene Revolution.
+Timothy Potter is a senior member of the engineering team at LucidWorks focusing on Solr development.
+Previously, Tim was an architect on the Big Data team at Dachis Group, where he worked on large-scale machine learning, text mining, and social network analysis problems.
+Tim has worked extensively with Lucene and Solr technologies and has been a regular speaker at Lucene Revolution.
 He is a contributing author to Taming Text (Manning 2012) and holds several US Patents related to J2EE-based enterprise application integration.
-He blogs at thelabdude.blogspot.com.

 Sign up to read more content when it is released and to receive news about this book.